 When this happens, you’ll likely have several questions in mind.
 You’re probably wondering if all the extra hours you pay go to productive work.
 On the other hand, you might not be sure whether you’re paying your employees enough.
-You’re probably worried that they are looking at overtime as a form of abuse.
+You’re probably worried that they are looking at overtime abuse.
 Now, there might also be uncertainty as to whether you’re creating an accurate overtime log.
 Well, we’ve put together this article to clear all the confusion for you.
 We’ll also recommend an overtime tracker that will make payroll processing easier for your team.

 What Can You Consider as Overtime Work?